mhaxp/TheCommunity/README.md

 - ❌ Authenticate users
 - ❌ Persist message history
 - ❌ Hide your IP address from peers
+- ❌ Proxy OpenAI requests on your behalf (your browser talks to api.openai.com directly with your key)

 ### Recommendations
 - Only connect with people you trust
 - Don't share sensitive information
 - Be aware that your IP address is visible to peers
 - Consider using a VPN if privacy is a concern
+- Treat your OpenAI API key like a password and only enter it on devices you control

 ## Development